-- the control of rabbits; - the presence of open ground or short turf into which seedlings can establish without overshading; - where the substrate is shingle, the presence of a mixture of fine material such as sand or soil, which renders it more moisture-retentive (the formation of such a mixture in front of the bungalow site may owe much to the spreading of domestic ash here by the former occupier and his neighbour); - enough nutrient enrichment to encourage plant growth, but not so much as to encourage coarse vegetation; - cold winters discouraging slugs and snails; - warm spring-time weather encouraging rapid growth of rosettes, reducing mortality by slugs and snails.
+- · the presence of open ground or short turf into which seedlings can establish without overshading; - where the substrate is shingle, the presence of a mixture of fine material such as sand or soil, which renders it more moisture-retentive (the formation of such a mixture in front of the bungalow site may owe much to the spreading of domestic ash here by the former occupier and his neighbour);

+- enough nutrient enrichment to encourage plant growth, but not so much as to encourage coarse vegetation; - cold winters discouraging slugs and snails; - warm spring-time weather encouraging rapid growth of rosettes, reducing mortality by slugs and snails.

-There is also a more general issue as regards habitat change at Dungeness, from pre-1960 and particularly prewar, as discussed in Ferry & Beck (2004).
+Young plants by wall at Dungeness, with characteristic nodding heads.
+Photo by Geoffrey Kitchener, 20 June 2012 discussed in Ferry & Beck (2004).
 The cessation of grazing and the reduction of inhabitants' passage generally over the shingle (as distinct from defined roadways) may be factors in the increase of coarse vegetation.
 The extent of potential habitat which meets the positive factors cited above for the survival of Crepis foetida will have decreased accordingly.